 Their eyes begin to open within nine to eleven days and their ears begin to unseal after 13 to 17 days.
 Their senses begin to improve rapidly during the first 3 months.

-According to the Guinness Book of World Records, the smallest living Chihuahua in the world is a smooth-haired female chihuahua named Milly from Dorado, Mexico.
-Milly measure 3.8 inches in height and is owned by Vanesa Semler of Dorado, Peurto Rico.
+According to the Guinness Book of World Records, the shortest dog living in the world is a chihuahua named Pearl F. Semler from Orlando, United States.
+Pearl measures 9.4 cm in height.

 In 2003, lamp posts in Croatia began collapsing, scientist were called in to solve this mystery.
 Their findings?
 Dog urine!
 The lamp posts were so popular with dogs that they collapsed.
 In 2019, a similar incident occurred in Pamplona, Spain.
 Letting your dog use the lamp post as its toilet is more dangerous than you think.